a-hakim/senangwebs-whiteboard/README.md

 ## ⚡ Performance Features

+SWW is designed to handle large scenes with thousands of elements efficiently.
+Performance optimizations are automatically enabled based on scene complexity.

 ### Spatial Indexing

 For scenes with many elements, SWW uses advanced spatial indexing for ultra-efficient hit testing: